nicoRomeroCuruchet/MinimalistDriver/README.md

        class_destroy(my_class);

 # First toy driver: dev/null:

-**/dev/null** is a special device file in Unix-like operating systems.
+Our first driver will mimic the functionality of */dev/null** is a special device file in Unix-like operating systems.
 It is commonly referred to as the *null device*.
 In Unix terminology, it represents a file that discards all data written to it and reports that there is no data when read.
 Essentially, any data written to **/dev/null** is silently discarded and reading always returns an end-of-file (EOF) condition.

 # Setup